 General contractors are focused on managing the timeline and risk throughout the entire process.
-However, the achilles heal of the industry is the construction insurance certificate.
+However, the Achilles heel of the industry is the construction insurance certificate.
 The subcontractor may be the weakest link in your risk management strategy.
 Based on interviews and feedback from over 50 firms, we identified the key issues facing the industry, and what general contractors can do to protect themselves.

 Validating the insurance coverage of all your subcontractors is a critical way to manage construction risk.
 By ensuring subcontractors are appropriately insured for the work they are doing, the general contractor has an additional layer of insurance protection in case something goes wrong.
 Without this, the general contractor may need to rely on his/her own insurance policy to respond to a claim.
 In the worst case scenario, the general contractor’s own policy may not even respond.
 We have seen construction insurance policies that explicitly exclude any claims resulting from an uninsured subcontractor.